 In addition to having bulbs that are molded into the socket and are not able to be removed or replaced, you're also dealing with less illumination from the bulbs.
 Stringer sets use a single LED diode, which offers lower illumination output than C7 and C9 replacement bulbs.
-Pro grade replacement bulbs contain advanced SMD LED chips that produce up to 60% more illumination intensity.
+Pro-grade replacement bulbs contain advanced SMD LED chips that produce up to 60% more illumination intensity.

 Certainly, stringer Christmas light sets are simple to use.
 All you do is buy a few sets, clip them along the perimeter, and plug them in.
 The problem arises when you inevitably end up with too much or too little line remaining when setting up your display.
 You can try and hide the gaps and trailing lines all you want, but these are lights we’re talking about — they’re going to be obvious.

 Any professional worth their salt wouldn’t be caught dead leaving a rogue string sticking out from one of their displays.
-That’s why they never use stringer light sets for perimeter lighting, instead opting for C9 bulk light line.
+That’s why they never use stringer light sets for perimeter lighting, instead of opting for the C9 bulk light line.

 However, stringer light sets do still have their place.
 The pros typically use C7 or C9 stringer sets for scattering lights in the canopy of trees.
-And smaller stringer lights, including 5mm wide angle conicals, M5s, T5s, and C6s are widely deployed in all kinds of applications.
+And smaller stringer lights, including 5mm wide-angle conicals, M5s, T5s, and C6s are widely deployed in all kinds of applications.
 But again, when working on perimeter lighting, it’s best to cut your light line to the required length yourself.
 Which brings us to…